 The Pros And Cons Of Student Social Media Use

-By Justin Marquis, Ph.D
+contributed by Justin Marquis, Ph.D

-In “Only Disconnect,” Andrew Reiner, writing for The Chronicle of Higher Education, lamented the state of American youth, particularly their preoccupation with social media.
-By the end of his article, Reiner advocated for social media Sabbaths, in which students would disconnect from their networks in order to more deeply engage with each other and their academic pursuits.
-While there are certainly negatives that can be associated with social media overuse, it is also a valuable part of the way our society functions.
+By the end of his article, Reiner advocated for social media Sabbaths, in which students would disconnect from their networks to more deeply engage with each other and their academic pursuits.
+While there are certainly negatives associated with social media overuse, it is also a valuable part of the way our society functions.

-Here are some of Reiner’s negatives about student social media use, counterbalanced by some potential benefits to help educators take advantage of this valuable resource for student learning.
+Here are some of Reiner’s negatives about student social media use, counterbalanced by potential benefits to help educators take advantage of this valuable resource for student learning.

 The Negatives of Social Media Use for Students

-• Distraction – In his article, Reiner is talking not about the momentary distraction of an isolated text message, but rather the way in which social media involvement provides an acceptable diversion from intellectual pursuits.
+Distraction – In his article, Reiner is talking not about the momentary distraction of an isolated text message, but rather the way in which social media involvement provides an acceptable diversion from intellectual pursuits.
 Essentially, he is arguing that it is socially safer to stay connected to peers through always-on social media, than it is to put oneself out there by having a legitimate opinion about a serious topic and disconnecting from the social networks long enough to put it out there.

 The Positives of Social Media Use for Students